 The name of this mountain comes from an old steam engine located in Steam Mill Canyon.
 The canyon is approached from Franklin Basin Road.
 At the end of the last century the area was the site of a sawmill.
 The lake was built for the mill.
 A steam engine was later hauled up along the road and was used at the sawmill until the boiler blew a hole in the side.
 The boiler is still on the side of the trail and in fairly good condition.
 There were some Civil War-era shell casings found at the site of the mill.

 The best route in summer is up Steam Mill Canyon which is on the south side of the mountain.
 The trail starts climbing west of the dirt road along rising, open country and then it turns right and follows a ravine that is parallel to Steam Mill Canyon.
 Eventually the trail becomes more level and turns west into the canyon, following an old road to Steam Mill Lake at 8,700 feet.
 The trail goes beyond the lake for about a mile and climbs up to the ridge.
 You can also hike to Doubletop Mountain which is located to the north.
-There is a trail that traverses the ridge that is south of Doubletop.

 The preferred route in winter is up Hells Kitchen Canyon which is on the northeast side of the mountain.
 There is a yurt located in the canyon which can be reserved ahead of time.
 It is popular with skiers so the mountain is one of the few high peaks that can be accessed easily during winter.
 The head of Hells Kitchen Canyon is around 8,200 feet elevation.
 Steam Mill Peak will be located to the southwest.

 Prater Mountain - (9,384 feet)

 Prater Mountain is located southwest of Doubletop Mountain and northwest of Cherry Peak.
 The name of the mountain comes from its location at the top of Prater Hollow.
 There are a number of different routes that can be climbed.